nandre21/Wallstreetbets-Sentiment-Analysis/README.md

-# Stock Sentiment Analysis Dashboard
+# WSB Stock Sentiment Analysis Dashboard

 https://2o1out-neil-luetz.shinyapps.io/deploy/

 ## Overview

-This Shiny app provides a comprehensive analysis of stock sentiments based on Reddit discussions and news articles.
-The dashboard features real-time stock prices, sentiment analysis, and trending stocks on r/wallstreetbets.
-Additionally, a daily sentiment score and the top trending stocks are updated once daily.
-You can explore the live application [here](https://2o1out-neil-luetz.shinyapps.io/deploy/). **Note: It is not currently live due to limited worker settings on rshiny.**
+This Shiny app provides an analysis of stock sentiments based on Reddit discussions in the infamous r/wallstreetbets subreddit.
+The dashboard in addition features real-time stock prices and graphs alongside this sentiment analysis.
+A daily sentiment score and the top trending stocks are updated once daily from these sources.
+You can explore the live application [here](https://2o1out-neil-luetz.shinyapps.io/deploy/). **Note: It is not currently live due to limited resources.**

 ## Features